 I was standing in the cereal aisle of my local grocery store in awe at the variety of breakfast options displayed in front of me.

-“No one really wants this many choices for breakfast,” I thought to myself as I pushed my cart past the sugary flakes and shamrock-shaped marshmallows.
+“No one really wants this many choices for breakfast,” I thought to myself as I pushed my cart past the sugary flakes and shamrock-shaped marshmallows to the granola options.

-I realized while picking up box after box of granola – reading the ingredients, and then putting them back – I already had everything I needed to make granola at home.
+I realized while picking up box after box – reading the ingredients, and then putting them back.
+I already had everything I needed to make granola at home.

 So that’s what I did.
-In the time it took to watch an episode of Barefoot Contessa, I had two weeks worth of crunchy goodness to go on top of my yogurt, or simply poured into a bowl with milk.
+In the time it takes to watch an episode of Barefoot Contessa, I had two week’s worth of crunchy goodness to go on top of my yogurt, or simply poured into a bowl with milk.